-The museum of tomorrow: the London Museum transformation
+The museum of tomorrow: The London Museum transformation

 The London Museum’s relocation to Smithfield Market is an ambitious £437m project to transform a series of abandoned market buildings into a state-of-the-art cultural destination.
 Andy Pearson looks at how Arup’s smart services strategy will ensure energy use is 70% lower than Building Regulations

 The world’s greatest city deserves the world’s greatest museum.’
-So said London’s mayor Sadiq Khan in 2017, announcing the GLA’s £70m contribution to the £437m project that will transform parts of Smithfield’s historic market into a new home for The London Museum.
+So said London’s mayor Sadiq Khan in 2017, announcing the GLA’s £70m contribution to the £437m project that will transform parts of Smithfield’s historic market into a new home for the London Museum.

 This ambitious project will see the dilapidated General Market building, which dates back to the Victorian era, and the domed Poultry Market building, built in the 1960s, both being brought back into use with the addition of contemporary interventions, to create exciting and flexible exhibition spaces.